MicrosoftDocs/winrt-api/windows.management.deployment/packagemanager_addpackagebyuriasync_797417417.md

 ### -param packageUri

 The URI of the package to add.
 The URI can use the file URI scheme (file://) for local file paths and local network paths.
-Http and https protocols are also supported.
+HTTP and HTTPS protocols are also supported.
 Starting with Windows build 22556, The URI can point to a package or an App Installer file.

 ### -param options